The Duke's Level

 The Adit today

-The level was inspected and recorded in 1947 by the British Speleological Association, and there has been no significant change since then, although the entrance was gated by the Craven Water Board in 1997.
-This resulted in considerable silt accumulations on the floor, hiding the walkways and making progress difficult.
-Behind the portal, the nine-foot wide adit is walled for the first thirty yards.
-From here, the adit is cut for a straight line for about 550 metres, passing out of Hebden into Grassington below Tinker's Lane.
-At the end of this section it used to be possible to see daylight through the entrance portal, until Yorkshire Water modified the entrance.
+The level was inspected and recorded in 1941 by the British Speleological Association, and there has been no significant change since then, although the entrance was blocked by the Craven Water Board in 1997, ponding the water to a depth of about 2 metres, with the outflow being just below the roof.
+This resulted in over a metre of silt accumulating on the floor, hiding the walkways.
+The water now emerges at the base of the entrance walling, but progress within the adit is difficult wading through the silt.
+Behind the portal, the nine-foot wide adit is walled for the first thirty metres with large dressed blocks each adorned with a mason's mark.
+The bottom of the walled-off water-blast shaft may be seen in the true left wall about 100 metres from the portal.
+It was probably blocked off to prevent any collapse from spilling into the water course after it had been made redundant by the construction of the Cupola Corner airshaft.
+The adit was cut in a straight line for about 580 metres from the portal, passing out of Hebden into Grassington below Tinker's Lane.
+At the end of this section, daylight is still discernible through the entrance.

-From this point the adit veers towards the north, passing through a short walled section, and continues in the same direction for just over 400 metres to where there is a step up into a side level on the left.
+From this point the adit veers towards the north, and continues in the same direction for just over 400 metres to where there is a step up into a side level on the left.
 This is Black Drift which leads to a flooded shaft after five metres.
 It was driven to drain the Yarnbury mines.

 Back in the main tunnel, the tunnel is walled for the next 60 metres, with one section reinforced with metal hooping.
-At the end of this section, the passage veers to the east, and enters unstable shaley ground with an unstable roof, and a total blockage is encountered after a further 50 metres.
-This point is beneath Cockbur.
+At the end of this section, the passage veers to the north-east, and enters an unstable flaggy sandstone area with frequent roof falls, until a total blockage is encountered after a further 50 metres.
+This point is beneath Cockbur, and a kilometre from the entrance.

 Survey of Duke's Level